 3. Sell Curriculum You Can’t Use

 There is no sense hanging on to curriculum you can’t use.
-Let it go.
+Let it goooo, let it goooo.
 Try and sell it for half price before donating it or throwing it away.
 I sell at the same places I buy from.
 However, I have been “burnt” selling- so sell with caution.

-- Be epically clear when describing the condition of your book.
+- Be explicitly clear when describing the condition of your book.
 Double and triple check it for stray markings.

 - Pay for tracking and insurance when you send the package, even if the buyer doesn’t ask for it- this will protect you more than them anyway.